 These are the main advantages of Carbon Peel treatment.
 Aside from the occasional patient who experiences redness of skin for a couple of hours, this treatment tends to have no side effects of any kind.
 Chemical Peel treatment has some different kinds of results, including the following:

 - Removes excessive pigmentation

-Because the Chemical Peel focuses more on the skin surface rather than the lower layers, you can see that its effects are aimed more at the removal of surface impurities, as well as any debris in the layers closer to the surface.
-The downside to these advantages is that the side effects from Chemical Peels take longer to recover than with the Carbon Laser Peel.
-The most common side effect is redness as well as tender skin for a couple of days.
-Simply keep your skin out of direct sunlight during this period and your skin will heal itself.
+Because Chemical Peel focuses more on the skin surface rather than the lower layers, you can see that its effects are aimed more at the removal of surface impurities, as well as any debris in the layers closer to the surface.
+The downside to these advantages is that the side effects of Chemical Peels take longer to recover than with the Carbon Laser Peel.
+A common side effect is a slight redness as well as tender skin for a couple of days.
+Simply keep your skin out of direct sunlight during this period and your skin will heal on its own.